Aliases for PTK2 Gene

 PTK2 (Protein Tyrosine Kinase 2) is a Protein Coding gene.
-Diseases associated with PTK2 include scar contracture and askin's tumor.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include actin binding and signal transducer activity.
+Diseases associated with PTK2 include cerebral hypoxia and glanzmann thrombasthenia.
+Among its related pathways are PI3K-Akt signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TNK1.

 UniProtKB/Swiss-Prot for PTK2 Gene